Tired-Fox/saimll/README.md

         * `[^rainbow]Rainbow Text` will return the string with a rainbow foreground color.
 SAIML also follows some inspiration from markdown where `*` means toggle bold and `_` means to toggle underline.
 To reset all attributes, color and formatting, use the empty brackets `[]`.

+Check out this [example](https://github.com/Tired-Fox/simll/blob/master/examples/basics.py) for how SAIML can be used